Written Threat to Kill or Do Bodily Injury

 Making a false report of a bomb, explosive, or weapon of mass destruction is charged under Section 790.163, as a third degree felony.

-Defending Crimes for Making a Written Threat
+Attorney Defending Someone Accused of Making a Written Threat

 If you were charged with the serious felony offense of making threats in writing or through electronic communications or e-mail, then contact an experienced criminal defense attorney at the Sammis Law Firm.
+We are experienced in representing clients on various stalking and cyber-stalking cases, especially in cases involving allegations of domestic violence.

 A violation of Florida Statute Section 836.10, F.S., for making a threat in writing or electronically is punishable as a second-degree felony, punishable by up to 15 years in prison and a fine of up to $10,000. ss.
 775.082, 775.083, and 775.084, F.S.